meddbase/meddbase-apis/patient-portal-api/appointments/getproposedappointments.markdown

 ## Remarks

-The server sorts the result by day and time of the appointment (the closer appointment first).
+The server sorts the result by day and time of the appointment (the soonest appointment first).